-Our volunteers in those cases where we have competitions and also run workshops where appropriate.
-They are all published and prize-winning writers with strong links to the Forest.
+Our volunteers run workshops where appropriate and/or act as judges where we run competitions.
+They are all published and prize-winning writers who either live in or have strong links to the Forest.

 Sarah lectures in publishing at Oxford Brookes University and has written for the Guardian, Psychologies magazine, The Pool, the Sunday Express and the Seattle Times.
 She is the founder and host of Short Stories Aloud, and a judge for the Costa Short Story Award.

 Her debut novel, Shelter, set in WW2 in the Forest of Dean, draws heavily on Sarah's experience of growing up here.